Connecting ansatz expressibility to gradient magnitudes and barren plateaus: Introduction

 In broad terms, the expressibility of an ansatz is determined by how uniformly it explores the unitary space.
 Thus the distance between the distribution of unitaries generated by an ansatz and the maximally expressive uniform distribution of unitaries is a natural measure of its expressibility~\cite{ExpressibilitySukin2019}.
 Using such a measure, Ref.~\cite{ExpressibilityNakaji2020} calculated the expressiblity for several commonly used ans\"{a}tze and, by using the cost gradients obtained in \cite{cerezo2020cost}, suggested that in some cases it is possible for an ansatz to be both expressive and trainable.
 Additionally, Ref.~\cite{ExpressibilityTangpanitanon2020} noted a numerical correlation between expressibility and trainability for analog systems.
 However, given that both expressibility and trainability are closely related to randomness, one might expect to be able to draw a more fundamental and general relationship between expressibility and trainability.

 Here we demonstrate that this is indeed the case by analytically relating the trainability of an ansatz to its expressibility.
 This is done by extending the barren plateau phenomenon introduced in \cite{mcclean2018barren}, which holds for ans\"{a}tze that form exact 2-designs, to arbitrary ans\"{a}tze.
 Specifically, we upper bound the variance in the cost gradient in terms of the distance the ansatz is from being a 2-design.
 Since the degree to which an ansatz is a 2-design is a measure of its expressibility, this allows us to relate the gradient of the cost landscape to the expressibility of the ansatz.
 We find that the more expressive the ansatz, the smaller the variance in the cost gradient and hence the flatter the landscape.
+We note that an ansatz does not strictly need to be highly expressive to be used successfully, rather it just needs to contain a solution to the problem at hand.
+Thus our result highlights the importance of developing trainable problem-inspired ansatze.

 Our main results can be summarized in Fig.~\ref{fig:Schematic}.
 Given an ansatz, we analyze the space of unitaries accessible when sampling the parameters (Fig.~\ref{fig:Schematic}(A)) of a parametrized quantum circuit.
 Inexpressive ans\"{a}tze, such as the one shown in Fig.~\ref{fig:Schematic}(B), access a small region of the unitary group and can include the space of unitaries that solve certain problems but not the space that solve others.
 Our results do not preclude inexpressive ans\"{a}tze having trainability issues, such as barren plateaus.
 On the other hand, highly expressive ans\"{a}tze, which are generically used for many problems as they can access a much larger space (Fig.~\ref{fig:Schematic}(C)), are shown to lead to small gradients, and hence can have trainability issues.